Psychotria elata (Sw.) Ham

 Hot Lips, Hot Lips Plants, Flower Lips, Hooker's Lips, Mick Jagger's Lips

-Cephaelis elata (basionym), Callicocca elata, Cephaelis costaricensis, Cephaelis phoenicia, Cephaelis punicea, Evea elata, Palicourea elata, Tapogomea elata, Tapogomea punicea, Uragoga elata, Uragoga phoenicia, Uragoga punicea
+Cephaelis elata, Callicocca elata, Cephaelis costaricensis, Cephaelis phoenicia, Cephaelis punicea, Evea elata, Palicourea elata, Tapogomea elata, Tapogomea punicea, Uragoga elata, Uragoga phoenicia, Uragoga punicea

-Psychotria elata is a tropical tree found in the rain forests of Central and South American countries.
-The plant has become internet-famous because of its flowers or rather the shape of the red bracts (modified leaves) before the flowers mature.
-From these bracts, tiny white, star-shaped flowers emerge.
+Psychotria elata is a tropical tree that has become internet-famous because of its flowers or rather the shape of the red bracts (modified leaves) before the flowers mature.
+From these bracts, tiny white star-shaped flowers emerge.
 Sadly, deforestation is wiping this species off the Earth.

 How to Grow and Care